ankrutik/notes/aws/solutions_arch_cert/notes.md

 In the case of hibernate, your instance gets hibernated and the RAM data persisted.
 In the case of Stop, your instance gets shutdown and RAM is cleared.
 Hibernated instances are in ‘Stopped’ state.

+## EC2 Nitro

+Underlying platform for next generation EC2 instances.

+Better at:

+- networking
+  - support for IPv6
+  - enhanced networking
+  - HPC
+- **to get 64k IOPS on IOPS Provisioned EBS** (otherwise you will get 32k max)
+- better underlying security

+### vCPU

+Each thread is considered a vCPU.

+So if your instance is allocated 4 CPU cores each having capability of 2 threads, then you have 8 vCPUs.

 ## CloudWatch

 **Monitoring performance** of: